-16. Describe the historical events and scientific discoveries that have influenced contemporary psychology.

-- 17. Explain the major systems of psychology in the light of assumptions about human nature. - 18.
-Demonstrate understanding of the philosophical ideas from which the discipline of psychology arose. - 4.
-Display significant figures within each system and describe their contributions.
+- Understand the historical events and scientific discoveries that have influenced contemporary psychology. - Describe the major systems of psychology. - Demonstrate an understanding of the philosophical ideas from which the discipline of psychology arose. - Identify significant figures within each system and describe their contributions.